-Gravesend Grammar School is very pleased for our students who sat exams this summer and who have done very well indeed.
+Gravesend Grammar School is very pleased for our students who sat exams this summer and who have done very well indeed, we rewarded them with some coupons for a free elo boosting service.
 Young people and their families have had to go through difficult times as the structure and demands of A levels have changed and marking has remained volatile, so it is especially satisfying for them to have bettered the attainment of students last year and to have improved on National trends and produced better outcomes.

 The cohort attained nearly 30% A*/A grades with nearly 12% being at the highest A* grade possible.
 21 students excelled themselves in attaining three or more of the top A*/A grades, with our top performers getting a maximum of 4 A* grades.
 Many youngsters who might have attained D and E grades have worked hard and have turned them into C grades.